preloader

 Víctor Cano Ciborro is an architect, master, and PhD in Advanced Architectural Design by ETSAM – Polytechnic University of Madrid, with a dissertation entitled “Narrative cartographies: Architectures from the sensitive regime of resistance”.
 He has been involved in different universities as a teacher and researcher in the last decade: Teaching Assistant at ETSAM-Madrid (2012-2015), Tutor at the Architectural Association- London (Summer School 2015), Teaching and Research Fellow at CEPT University-India (2018), and afterwards, Visiting Faculty (2020-2022), Visiting Researcher at UC Berkeley-USA (2019), and external researcher and Master’s tutor at Universidad de las Américas in Quito-Ecuador (2018-2022).
 Currently, he is a postdoctoral researcher at The New School, New York-USA.
 His Undergraduate Thesis was awarded the 12th Spanish Biennial, and his Master Thesis won the Special Award at the 12th National Competition Arquímedes 2013 for young researchers.

-His line of research, focused on cartographying con icts and resistances through the subaltern bodies that construct it, has been published in journals such as ARQ, MONU, Horizonte, [i2], LOBBY, RA or ZARCH, lectured across Europe (Slovenia, Kosovo, Italy, UK, Ukraine, Spain) and America (Chile, Ecuador, Peru, USA), and exhibited in international events including the Venice Biennial Architecture 2016 and 2018 (Spanish Pavilion), the 20th Chile Biennial of Architecture and Urbanism 2017, or Future Architecture Platform 2017.
-Victor has also worked at ‘Gazapo & Lapayese’, ‘z4z4’ or ‘Andrés Jaque/ Of ce for Political Innovation’, and is currently a freelance architect.
+His line of research, focused on cartographying conflicts and resistances through the subaltern bodies that construct it, has been published in journals such as ARQ, MONU, Horizonte, [i2], LOBBY, RA or ZARCH, lectured across Europe (Slovenia, Kosovo, Italy, UK, Ukraine, Spain) and America (Chile, Ecuador, Peru, USA), and exhibited in international events including the Venice Biennial Architecture 2016 and 2018 (Spanish Pavilion), the 20th Chile Biennial of Architecture and Urbanism 2017, or Future Architecture Platform 2017.
+Victor has also worked at ‘Gazapo & Lapayese’, ‘z4z4’ or ‘Andrés Jaque/ Office for Political Innovation’, and is currently a freelance architect.
 He was co-founder and editor of ‘Displacements: an x’scape Journal’, and co-founder of the research collective ‘Arquitectura Subalterna’.